Managing side effects

 cancer or treatment-related side-effects means that you need to

 adjust the way that you eat.
-Dealing with some of the side
+Dealing with some of the side effects

-experiment with different meal patterns, flavours and foods.
+different meal patterns, flavours and foods.

 For information specific to some of the common symptoms and side